BhavanSekar/SDLC_9_Winterfell-LibraryManagement/README.md

 ## How to Run

-- **On Linux**
+**On Linux**

-  1. Type folowing commands in terminal :-
+1.Type folowing commands in terminal :-

    * gcc -v

    * sudo apt-get update

    * sudo apt-get install build-essential gdb

-  2. Open the terminal in Implementation folder.
+2.Open the terminal in Implementation folder.

-  3. Run the following command :-
+3.Run the following command :-

   * make
   * make run

-- **On Windows**
+**On Windows**

 1. Follow this tutorial to install gcc compiler to your windows machine.

 2. Open the project Implementation directory inside command prompt.

 3. Run the following commands inside command prompt

     * make
     * make run